FYT3RP4TIL/Google-Stock-Price-Prediction-LSTM/README.md

 5. Plot the real and predicted stock prices for visual comparison.

 The resulting plot shows:
-- Red line: Real Google Stock Price
+- 🔴 Red line: Real Google Stock Price
-- Blue line: Predicted Google Stock Price
+- 🔵 Blue line: Predicted Google Stock Price

 This allows for a visual assessment of the model's performance in predicting stock prices.

+## 🎉 Conclusion

+Congratulations!
+You've now mastered the art of predicting Google stock prices using LSTM networks.
+Remember, while this model provides valuable insights, always consider multiple factors when making investment decisions.
+Happy forecasting! 📈🚀